 Feast

-Since Yom Kippur is a fast, we prepare for it with a feast on the afternoon before.
-There we eat fruits with honey and honey cakes.
+Since Yom Kippur is a fast, people prepare for it with a feast on the afternoon before with fruits with honey and honey cakes.
+This is a symbolic meal.

 Cleansing

 Yom Kippur is from sundown to sundown.
-During Yom Kippur we observe five prohibitions:
+During Yom Kippur five prohibitions are observed:

 - No eating or drinking